 Jorge A. Plasencia

-Prior to his role at Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
-During his tenure, the Marlins won their first World Series championship and were named Hispanic Marketer of the Year.
+Before Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
+The Marlins won their first World Series championship and were named Hispanic Marketer of the Year during his tenure.

 At age 17, he co-founded Amigos For Kids, a Miami-based nonprofit working to prevent child abuse and serving under-resourced children and families.
 This lifelong philanthropic work earned him the March of Dimes Humanitarian of the Year Award, among others.